Before & After school

 Summer Day Camp in Southbury, CT

-Camp Oakasha is happy to celebrate our 20th Anniversary of quality traditional day camp programming and serves over 125 children a day from families of Southbury, Middlebury, Woodbury, Oxford, Beacon Falls, and surrounding areas.
-Activities include swimming, boating, archery, climbing tower, arts & crafts, nature, sports, low ropes, and much more.
+Camp Oakasha is happy to celebrate our 21st Anniversary of quality traditional day camp programming and serves over 125 children a day from families in Southbury, Middlebury, Woodbury, Oxford, Beacon Falls, and surrounding areas.
+Activities include swimming, boating, archery, climbing tower, arts & crafts, nature, sports, low ropes, and much more!